 About Me

-Rabbi Jennifer Singer is Rabbi Emerita of Congregation Kol HaNeshama in Sarasota Florida.
-She served the congregation from 2008 to her retirement at the end of 2022.
+Rabbi Jennifer Singer is Rabbi Emerita of Congregation Kol HaNeshama in Sarasota Florida, where she served from 2008 to 2022.

-Rabbi Jennifer is a vibrant and passionate teacher, storyteller, writer, and spiritual guide.
-She once considered pursuing a career as a cantor, but decided instead to be a singing rabbi.
+Rabbi Jennifer is a vibrant and passionate teacher, storyteller, writer, speaker, and spiritual guide.
+She has never claimed to be a cantor, but she loves to sing in services.

-She was ordained as both a Rabbi and Spiritual Director by ALEPH: The Alliance for Jewish Renewal in January 2017, and earned an MA in Jewish Education from the Jewish Theological Seminary in 2006.
+She was ordained as both a Rabbi and Spiritual Director by ALEPH: The Alliance for Jewish Renewal in January 2017.
+She earned an MA in Jewish Education from the Jewish Theological Seminary in May 2006.
 She also holds a BA in journalism.

-She has two adult daughters and currently shares her home with senior rescue dogs named Houdini and Zimra.
+She has two adult daughters and currently shares her home with an elderly rescue dog.

 Her favorite things are chocolate, Judaism, rescued dogs, antique rocking chairs, and her kids.
 Not necessarily in that order.